 Florentine cookies, sometimes called lace cookies, are thin, crispy Italian confections sandwiched and drizzled with festive white chocolate.

-The dark chocolate version of these Florentine Cookies (< click on text for recipe link) which I posted back in 2014, are consistently on my most visited recipe list.
+The dark chocolate version of my Florentine Cookies (< click on text for recipe link) which I posted back in 2014, are consistently on my most visited recipe list.
 This must be a good reason for you try them, right?

 Florentine Cookie History

 Invented in the Italian city of Florence (Firenze) in the Tuscan region of Italy, Florentine Cookies are a unique cookie that is made with dough that is almost cooked before shaped and baked.